zjlanthe/synthetic_data_insulator_blender/README.md

-# Fitting synthetic dataset (insulator)
+# Fitting synthetic dataset
-**A synthetic dataset of 10,800 porcelain insulators.
-Of course, you can generate any other synthetic dataset from the source code**
+**Of course, you can generate any other synthetic dataset from the source code**